Solutions-Nitriques/oembed_field/README.md

 - After installation, add a oEmbed field to a section
 - Configure the field
 	- Select at least one supported driver
-	- You can add extra parameters to the oEmbed request's query string
+	- You can add extra parameters to the oEmbed request's query string: this is usefull for settings embed sizes
 - All the data will be available as xml in a datasource
 - Use the `oembed` tag for embeding the resource into your frontend